French

 • Navigating francophone cultures

-Designed for motivated students
+Designed for Motivated Students

 Pursuing a second language requires hard work, curiosity, and a passion for new cultures.
 From our introductory courses to our advanced studies, you will be among the most driven students at Mercer University, where you will take courses like: